-- provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children: - emphasise the need for good levels of communication between all members of staff and between the school and other agencies; - have and regularly review, a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse; - develop and promote effective working relationships with other agencies, especially the Police and Children's Social Care; - ensure that all adults within our school who have access to children have been recruited and checked as to their suitability in accordance with Part 3 of Keeping Children Safe in Education (DfE September 2018)2. - have in place, other, up to date policies which support safeguarding.
-(Please see Annex 1 for a list of such policies.)
+- Support the child's development in ways that will foster security, confidence and independence; - Provide an environment in which children and young people feel safe, secure, valued, respected, feel confident. - Ensure that ALL of our children / young people know a member of staff they can communicate with if they are worried about something. - Make sure all of our staff, including volunteers know how to contact child protection agencies should they need to. - Provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children: - Emphasise the need for good levels of communication between all members of staff and between the school and other agencies; - Have and regularly review, a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse; - Develop and promote effective working relationships with other agencies, especially the Police and Children's Social Care, including Integrated Prevention & Early Help. - Ensure that all adults within our school who have access to children have been recruited and checked as to their suitability in accordance with Part 3 of Keeping Children Safe in Education 2019. - Have in place, other, up to date policies which support safeguarding.
+(Please see Annex 1 for a list of such policies.) - Make sure all staff are aware of the system within school which support safeguarding.
+We will explain this on induction together with sharing details of this policy, behaviour policy, staff behaviour policy, the school response to children who go missing from education, and role of the Designated Safeguarding Lead.

-2.4 Voice of the Child - Working Together to Safeguard Children 2018
+3.4 Voice of the Child - Working Together to Safeguard Children 2018

-Our school / college recognises the findings in Working Together to Safeguard Children 2018, where children expressed that they wanted an effective safeguarding system to be:
+Our school / college recognises the findings in Working Together to Safeguard Children 2019, where children expressed that they wanted an effective safeguarding system to be:.